 Who Should Have a Bone Density Test in NYC?

 Guidelines regarding who should have a bone density test can change.
-You should discuss your risk factors with your Upper East Side primary care doctor to evaluate when it is recommended in your specific case.
+You should discuss your risk factors with your Upper East Side primary care doctor to evaluate when the doctor recommends it in your specific case.

 The DEXA Bone Density Test Procedure